-Collins English Dictionary explains it like this: “If you are overwhelmed by a feeling or event, it affects you very strongly, and you do not how to deal with it.”1
+Collins English Dictionary gives this meaning: “If you are overwhelmed by a feeling or event, it affects you very strongly, and you do not know how to deal with it.”1

-I once regarded myself as highly resilient.
+I once regarded myself as ‘fireproof’.
 I was a high achiever!
+I knew how to deal with feelings and events.
 YEP!
 I was like – bring it on!
-I gained a lot.
-And, there was no such thing as feeling overwhelmed at work, or at home…
+There was no such thing as feeling overwhelmed at work, or at home…

-I remember feeling not a tad overwhelmed in planning my wedding years ago.
-And, feeling wholly excited, rather than overwhelmed, about the new beginnings when moving cities, moving house and re-renting, or having to buy and sell real estate or any significant life-changing purchase for that matter.
+I remember feeling not a tad overwhelmed in planning my wedding.
+And, feeling wholly excited, rather than overwhelmed, about the new beginnings when moving to a new city or having to buy and sell real estate or any significant life-changing purchase for that matter.
 Though admittedly, I felt stressed, I don’t recall feeling anxious or overwhelmed.

 Instead of reducing stress, I purposefully sought out stressful situations, like moving cities, changing careers, and undertaking higher education, including a Masters and Ph.D. in the life sciences.

-Then, there were the major life events – the deaths of my special and favorite people, including my mum and my dad, and then the passing of my fur friends — just some of my losses.
+Then, there were the major life events — the deaths of my special and favorite people, including my mum and my dad and the passing of my fur friends — just some of the losses.

 Nevertheless, I dealt with these (or so I thought), just like I dealt with the relationship breakups that made me feel frazzled but not necessarily thinking about the overwhelming feeling.
 The worst thing that can happen with loss is to get stuck in denial.

 Frazzled I was, as a single mum (and an orphaned one at that) juggling parenthood, the household, a job and study at the same time.
 Let’s face it, being a parent can be stressful when you’re trying to provide a sustainable future and, especially doing it on your own, and maneuvering the singles field.